OWASP/Top10/2021/docs/A00_2021_Introduction.md

 In CVSSv2, both *Exploit* and *(Technical) Impact* could be up to 10.0, but the formula would knock them down to 60% for *Exploit* and 40% for *Impact*.
 In CVSSv3, the theoretical max was limited to 6.0 for *Exploit* and 4.0 for *Impact*.
 With the weighting considered, the Impact scoring shifted higher, almost a point and a half on average in CVSSv3, and exploitability moved nearly half a point lower on average.

-There are 125k records of a CVE mapped to a CWE in the NVD data extracted from OWASP Dependency Check, and there are 241 unique CWEs mapped to a CVE.
+There are 125k records of a CVE mapped to a CWE in the National Vulnerability Database (NVD) data extracted from OWASP Dependency Check, and there are 241 unique CWEs mapped to a CVE.
 62k CWE maps have a CVSSv3 score, which is approximately half of the population in the data set.

 For the Top Ten 2021, we calculated average *exploit* and *impact* scores in the following manner.
 We grouped all the CVEs with CVSS scores by CWE and weighted both *exploit* and *impact* scored by the percentage of the population that had CVSSv3 + the remaining population of CVSSv2 scores to get an overall average.
 We mapped these averages to the CWEs in the dataset to use as *Exploit* and *(Technical) Impact* scoring for the other half of the risk equation.